MicrosoftDocs/azure-docs/articles/digital-twins-v2/how-to-use-apis-sdks.md

 ### General usage guidelines

-This section contains general information about and guidelines for using the generated C# SDK.
+This section contains general information about and guidelines for using the generated SDK.

 #### Synchronous and asynchronous calls